doc-ai/net-runner-ios/README.md

 # Net Runner

 Net Runner is an iOS environment for running, measuring, and evaluating computer vision machine learning models on device.
-It works on iOS 9.3 or higher and has been tested on devices as old as a 5th generation iPod touch.
+Net Runner currently supports TensorFlow Lite models and works on iOS 9.3 or higher.
+We've tested our models on devices as old as a 5th generation iPod touch.

+Data scientists can run their own models in Net Runner without needing to know any iPhone specific code, while developers will find a sophisticated and flexible library underneath the hood in the form of [TensorIO](https://github.com/doc-ai/TensorIO).

-We think it looks pretty good too.
+We happen to think it looks pretty good too.
 And if that latency number worries you, it's because this is a screenshot from the simulator.
 On an iPhone X, MobileNet V2 classification models perform inference in an impressive 40ms.

 <img src="readme-images/net-runner-screenshot.jpg" width="240">